Esmaeili01/Conv2Crypt/README.md

 Advantages of conv2crypt :
-- it is possible to have many matrices and the convolution of them with the same kernel / key gives us the same result. so we can store data in different forms.
+- it is possible to have many cipher and the Decryption of them with the same kernel / key gives us the same result. so we can store data in different forms.
 - it is possble to make a kernel / key with different size.

 Disanvantages :